Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

 are coupled with the WAGO connecting clamps.

 It is important that the external conductor is longer then the other cables.
+This way it is assured that the external conductor will be pulled of at last if the cable relief is overstrained or defect.
 We recommend the following length for the cables and the stripping:

 .. image:: /Images/Cases/bricklet_dual_relay_case_cables_350.jpg
    :scale: 100 %